pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_window.rst

  >>> windowID = xp.createWindowEx(visible=1, left=100, right=200)
  >>> xp.setWindowResizingLimits(windowID, minWidth=100)

-.. py:function:: setWindowPositioningMode(windowID, mode, index=-1)
+.. py:function:: setWindowPositioningMode(windowID, mode, index=-1) -> None

  Sets the policy for how X-Plane will position your window.

  :param windowID: Window to modify
- :type windowID: :data:`XPLMWindowID`
+ :type windowID: :class:`XPLMWindowID`
  :param mode: Positioning mode constant
  :type mode: int
  :param index: Monitor index, or -1 for main monitor (default: -1)
  :type index: int
- :return: None

  Some positioning modes apply to a particular monitor.
 For those modes, you can pass a negative monitor index to position the window on the main X-Plane monitor (the screen with the X-Plane